-Both brands produce a wide and varied selection of dry dog food which is the staple of most dogs.
+Both brands produce a wide and varied selection of dry dog food, which is the staple of most dogs.
 The main difference between recipes of dry dog food is the meat and fish it contains.
-Both Acana and Taste of the Wild recipes include a vast selection of meats and fish which will allow you to find a recipe that your dog enjoys, even if they are super picky.
+Both Acana and Taste of the Wild recipes include a vast selection of meats and fish, which will allow you to find a recipe that your dog enjoys, even if they are super picky.

 Also, they both produce Limited Ingredient ranges.
 Limited Ingredient dog food is designed for dogs that suffer from dietary sensitivities or allergies and contains a very restrictive ingredient list, usually a single source of meat and a limited number of vegetables.

 Finally, Acana recently launched a lower fat dry dog food formula called Light and Fit.
 Many compare this formula to one of its sister brands recipes called Fit and Trim.

-Wet Dog Food
+Canned Dog Food

 In addition to dry food, Taste of the Wild produces wet dog food.
-Many believe that wet dog food is superior to dry dog food as the added moisture can keep your dog adequately hydrated and they more accurately mimic a dog’s natural diet of fresh meat and fish.
+Many believe that wet dog food is superior to dry dog food as the added moisture can keep your dog adequately hydrated, and they more accurately mimic a dog’s natural diet of fresh meat and fish.

 Taste of the Wild also produces a range of formulas tailor-made for puppies.
-These puppy feed recipes have equivalents in the adult dry food range which makes transitioning a puppy to the adult feed a breeze.
+These puppy feed recipes have equivalents in the adult dry food range, which makes transitioning a puppy to the adult feed a breeze.
 Examples of these include High Prairie Puppy Formula and Pacific Stream Puppy Formula.

-In spring of 2018, Acana launched its first dog food recipe aimed at puppies.
+In the spring of 2018, Acana launched its first dog food recipe aimed at puppies.
 While Heritage – Puppy & Junior may have been available outside of the USA earlier than this, a specific formula that is tailor-made for puppies has been long overdue by such an established brand such as Acana.

 Freeze-Dried Dog Treats

 Acana, on the other hand, produces a range of dog treats.
 These are a powerhouse of nutrition as they are made up entirely of natural ingredients that are freeze-dried.
-The preservation method used discards the need for preservatives and locks in the flavor so they can be utilized as a vital tool for training.
+The preservation method used by Acana discards the need for preservatives and locks in the flavor so they can be utilized as a vital tool for training.

 Taste of the Wild vs. Acana – Nutrition Comparison

 Before we begin, it is important to note that these proportions are estimates and are calculated based on the guaranteed analysis of Taste of the Wild and Acana products.
-A Guaranteed analysis’s list the minimum percentages of protein, fat, fiber, and moisture.
+A guaranteed analysis lists the minimum percentages of protein, fat, fiber, and moisture.

 Carbohydrates Content Comparison

-Given the ‘no-grain’ promise that both brands upkeep across their products one could be led to believe that the carbohydrate ratio would be relatively stable across all of the lines.
+Given the ‘no-grain’ promise that both brands upkeep across their products, one could be led to believe that the carbohydrate ratio would be relatively stable across all of the lines.

 Sources of Carbohydrates

-Now both are brands product ranges offer complete nutrition which means they contain all the micronutrients that your dog requires.
-Therefore ingredient based decisions come down to you and your dog’s personal preference.
+Now both are brand product ranges offer complete nutrition, which means they contain all the micronutrients that your dog requires.
+Therefore ingredient-based decisions come down to you and your dog’s personal preference.

 It is essential to be aware of the use of raspberries and blueberries in many of Taste of the Wild’s recipes.
 These provide wonderful antioxidants for both humans and canines alike.

-Without getting too technical the fiber and beta-carotene in these vibrant vegetables convert to Vitamin A and keeps the dog’s stools regular.
+Without getting too technical, the fiber and beta-carotene in these vibrant vegetables convert to Vitamin A and keeps the dog’s stools regular.
 If your dog is quite sensitive, this simple approach to nutrition is your best bet.

-In essence, both brands have below average proportions of carbohydrates, and they are sourced from a variety of high-quality ingredients.
-As both brands use comparable sources, it is clear that acana comes out on top by containing 6% fewer calories from carbohydrates.
+In essence, both brands have below-average proportions of carbohydrates, and they are sourced from a variety of high-quality ingredients.
+As both brands use comparable sources, it is clear that Acana comes out on top by containing 6% fewer calories from carbohydrates.

 Protein Content Comparison

 There is an explicit promise from both competitors that there is no synthetic protein in any of their products.
-And at first glance, both brands appear to score pretty evenly on this front with Acana having an average of 29% of its calories from protein where Taste of the Wild is just behind at an average of 28% of its calories from protein.
+And at first glance, both brands appear to score pretty evenly on this front with Acana having an average of 29% of its calories from protein, where Taste of the Wild is just behind at an average of 28% of its calories from protein.

 Acana Protein Quality

 But again, to be thorough in our analysis, we’ve delved into the quality of this lamb.
 The lamb is farmed in Kentucky on local farms.
 This lamb is grass-fed and raised without the use of antibiotics or hormones.

 The example mentioned confirms that Acana uses high-quality sources of fresh meat that should be looked upon favorably in the eyes of the consumer.
 Another point for Acana’s range is that all their meat is deemed fit for human consumption.
 The difference in quality between human and animal regulations is stark, so this is a major selling point of the brand.

-If the nutrition of eggs wasn’t enough, the eggs used in Acana’s recipes are laid by free-run chickens, aren’t frozen or preserved and are fit for human consumption.
+If the nutrition of eggs wasn’t enough, the eggs used in Acana’s recipes are laid by free-run chickens, aren’t frozen or preserved, and are fit for human consumption.
 These eggs are likely higher quality than many of the eggs you may have consumed at home or a restaurant.

 Taste of the Wild Protein Quality

-Although the lamb used is true and an efficient protein source there is no traceability of the product.
+Although the lamb used is true and an efficient protein source, there is no traceability of the product.
 The country of origin is unknown, and although it meets the AAFCO Dog Food Nutrient Profiles for growth and maintenance, these are not stringent standards to have to meet.

 This formula uses cage-free birds; this is a great sign not only for the nutritional profile of the food but also to see a brand supporting ethical animal treatment within the dog food industry.
 Furthermore, Turkey is famed as a fantastic and palatable source of protein for dogs.